 Independent operators - those who work under contracts for service - are not automatically insured or entitled to benefits unless they voluntarily elect to be considered “workers” and apply to the WSIB for their own account and optional insurance, see 12-03-02, Optional Insurance.
 Independent operators may not be insured through the hiring company’s (payer’s) WSIB account.

 The organizational test recognizes features of control, ownership of tools/equipment, the chance of profit/risk of loss and whether the person is part of the employer’s organization, or operating their own separate business.

 The questionnaires apply to persons, usually contractors and subcontractors, who are unsure of their own status, or whose status is in question by the hiring company or the WSIB.
-Elements of the organizational test are incorporated into the five industry-specific questionnaires and the general questionnaire.
+Elements of the organizational test are incorporated into the questionnaires that the WSIB uses.